PerimeterX/perimeterx-node-express/README.md

 #### <a name="userIp"></a> User IP

-In order to evaluate user's score properly, perimeterx module require the real socket ip belong to the user.  user ip can be passed to perimeterx module using an HTTP header or by enriching the request object.
+In order to evaluate the user's score properly, the PerimeterX module requires the real socket ip the user is coming from.
+This can be passed using an HTTP header or by enriching the request object.

 **default with no predefined header:** `req.ip`